sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 ## **Viz Basics**
 Duration: 30

-Our starting point is the “Plugs Sales” Workbook created in the “Fundamentals 1: Getting Around” QuickStart.
+Our starting point is the “Plugs Sales” Workbook created in the “Fundamentals 2: Working with Tables” QuickStart.
 It is often easier to spot trends, outliers, or insights which lead to further questions when viewing data in a visualization.
 Sigma makes it easy to create visualizations of your data while also enabling you to dig into the data that makes up that visualization.

 In Sigma, open the Workbook `Plugs Sales` and place it in `edit mode`.